 - Stott PW.
 The significance and economic context of retro-fitting in the pursuit of reduced greenhouse gas emissions from international shipping.
 Energy Policy 2012.
 Submitted.

 - Stott P, Wright PNH, Bakalees A. Typical ship principal dimensions.
 2011.
 Newcastle: Newcastle University School of Marine Science and Technology.

 - Stott P. A retrospective review of the average period of ship ownership with implications for the potential payback period for retrofitted equipment.
 Proceedings of the Institution of Mechanical Engineers, Part M: Journal of Engineering for the Maritime Environment 2014, 228(3), 249-261.

 - Stott PW.
 New panamax and its implications for ship design and efficiency.
 In: Low Carbon Shipping Conference.
 2012, Newcastle University.

 - Stott PW.
 New panamaxes get a wide berth.
 The Naval Architect 2012, (November 2012), 21-24.

 - Stott PW.
 The use of benchmarks in the popular reporting of commercial shipping: is the Titanic an appropriate measure to convey the size of a modern ship?.
 The Mariner's Mirror 2014, 100(1), 76-83.

 - Stott PW.
-Shipbuilding innovation: enabling technologies and economic imperatives.
-Journal of Ship Production and Design 2017.
-In Press.
+Shipbuilding Innovation: Enabling Technologies and Economic Imperatives.
+Journal of Ship Production and Design 2017, 33(3), 1-11.